What Can Consumers Expect After the Formation of Malaysia SST?

 - Providing parking areas for motor vehicles by parking operators.

-- Charge card and credit card service providers that are controlled by the Bank Negara Malaysia, a flat rate amounting to MYR25 is charged for issuing supplementary or principal card as well as for each subsequent year thereafter.
-This flat rate is not pertinent to charge cards and fuel cards issued in close communities like sports clubs or educational institutions.
+- Charge card and credit card service providers under the Bank Negara Malaysia.
+They will need to pay a flat rate amounting to MYR25 for issuing a supplementary or principal card.
+This will continue in the subsequent year thereafter.
+The flat rate is not pertinent to charge cards and fuel cards issued in close communities.
+For example, sports clubs or educational institutions.

 The new regime has introduced certain new categories of taxable services and service providers:

-- Allowing or conducting the manner in which card games or any other games are played by an operator in the casino
+- Allowing or conducting the manner in which card or any other games are played an operator in the casino

 - Tournaments in games of chance or betting

 - Games of chance, gaming machines, lotteries, or sweepstakes

 Initial 600 kWh has been exempted for electricity supplied to domestic consumers.
 However, electricity supplied to the domestic customers for over 600 kWh comes within the scope of a billing cycle of at least 28 days

 Airline operators that have got licenses under the aviation regulations of Malaysia: